eightsmile/cfa/FSA.md

 $FunctionalCurrency \to Reporting Currency: Local.GBP\to Reporting .GBP$

 用于更加自主的 subsidies.
-The current rate method is utilized in instances where the [subsidiary](https://www.investopedia.com/terms/s/subsidiary.asp)isn't well integrated with the parent company, and the local currency where the subsidiary operates is the same as its [functional currency](https://www.investopedia.com/terms/f/functional-currency.asp).
+The current rate method is utilised in instances where the [subsidiary](https://www.investopedia.com/terms/s/subsidiary.asp) isn't well integrated with the parent company, and the local currency where the subsidiary operates is the same as its [functional currency](https://www.investopedia.com/terms/f/functional-currency.asp).
 The current-rate translation method is ideal if the subsidiary is mainly independent of the parent company’s activities.
 It also applies where the functional and local currencies are the same.

 先折算 I/S 再折 B/S